 For example, in usability testing, contextual inquiries, and ethnographic observations, it’s important to see participants’ actions.
 For other research activities such as interviews, the visual element is less important, so audio recordings are sufficient.
+Video also gives you a powerful way of allowing others to experience your user research.
+Although you can report your findings in words, it’s often much more impactful for your audience to see and hear research participants by watching video clips.
+So, if video provides the benefit of capturing both the audio and visual elements of research sessions, why not capture video all the time?
 Story Mapping Example Problems - Jeff Patton & Associates.
 I have a fundamental problem when teaching Story Mapping in a class or workshop.

 The problem with this is that users are lousy at knowing what they want.
 Never Ask What They Want — 3 Better Questions to Ask in User Interviews — User Research.
 The first rule of user research: never ask anyone what they want. — Erika Hall, Just Enough Research I rave about user interviews.

 They’re cheap (see: free), potent (you get more than what you ask for), and efficient (you only really need to talk to five people).
 But good interviewing takes practice.
-It helps if you’re naturally curious about people, but if you aren’t, you can still fake it till you make it.
-Like Erika Hall states above, when you embark on your user interviews, you’ll want to avoid asking what they want.
 ARCHEWORKS - MMO Game UX UI Redesign Case Study & what I've learned - BuiltbyG - Blog about Web & Graphic Design.
 This is the story behind my “viral” MMO game UX UI redesign project and what I’ve learned from it.

 I had some free time during the holidays and thus I decided to redesign the Guild Wars 2 UI & Official website which is a MMO (Massive Multiplayer Online) since I felt it could do with some improvements in the UX UI department.
 About the UX UI redesign project: The project was tackled in my free time during multiple weeks, as a way to diversify my portfolio and do something new that I haven’t done in a while.
 I choose this specific game since I was already familiar with it and it’s also a MMO which involves tons of users that would interact with it on a daily basis, similar to how a web app has thousand of users.

-Research & Testing: Design Thinking for Educators.
+Research & Testing: Since this was a personal project I did have some creative freedom when it came to the approach, unfortunately data gathering & user testing was quite limited due to not having the resources and technology the developers have.
+Design Thinking for Educators.
 UXPrinciples.com.
 Announcing Winners in the International Design for Experience Awards.
 We are thrilled to be able announce winners in the inaugural international Design for Experience awards.

+At the heart is a focus on actual users, achieved via interviews, observation, and good old-fashioned listening.
 Human-Centered Design Course Thread Bibliography.
 Human-Centered Design Course Thread Bibliography.
 The UX of Learning.
 While many desk-shackled students may wish they were napping rather than enduring yet another monotonous lecture, learning is by no means confined within the classroom.
-Learning to See.
-By Oliver Reichenstein Learning to design is learning to see, an adventure that gets more and more captivating the further you go.
+In fact, we engage in focused learning activities every day.